apache/incubator-datalab/USER_GUIDE.md

 \* Please refer to official documentation from Amazon to figure out how to manage Access Keys for your AWS Account: http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html

-To stop working with Data Lab - click on Log Out link at the top right corner of Data Lab.
+To stop working with DataLab - click on Log Out link at the top right corner of DataLab.

 After login user sees warning in case of exceeding quota or close to this limit.